On the Weight Spectrum of Rate-Compatible Polar Codes: Average weight spectrum of pre-transformed rate-compatible polar codes

 since the number of codewords in $\mathcal{C}_P(m,(\bm{0}_1^{I_j-1},1),X)$ is $2^{N-I_j}$.
 And for shortened codes,

 since the number of codewords in $\mathcal{C}_S(m,(\bm{0}_1^{I_j-1},1),Y)$ is $2^{N-I_j-I_j^s}$. \end{proof}

 The algorithm to calculate the weight spectrum of punctured pre-transformed polar cosets is described in Algorithm \ref{alg:4}.
-When considering the scenario of shortening, the underlying algorithm remains identical.
-The primary divergence between the two cases lies in the boundary conditions.
+When considering shortening, the underlying algorithm remains identical.
+The only divergence between the two cases lies in the boundary conditions.

 \begin{remark} Let $\chi(N)$ denote the complexity of Algorithm \ref{alg:4}.
 Then $O(N)$ operations are required for computing each $A_d(m, \bm{0}_1^i, X)$ and $A_d(m, (\bm{0}_1^{i-1}, 1), X)$ with $0\leq i\leq 2^m, 0\leq d\leq 2^m$ after the computation of average spectrum with code length $\frac{N}{2}$, so $\chi(N) = \chi(N/2) + O(N^3)$.
 Consequently, $\chi(N) = O(N^3)$. \end{remark}